christian-konrad/chronicle-db-on-raft-thesis/src/04c_implementation_system_design_architecture.md

 We went for _Apache Ratis_ [@apache2022ratis] [@apacheratis2022github] since it satisfies all our requirements and more:

-- It is written in Java,
+- It is written in `Java`,
 - It can be used as an embedded library rather than a dedicated service,
 - It is feature-complete,
 - It allows to implement both the state machine and the log yourself, but also provides basic implementations for a quick start,
 - It uses `gRPC` (`HTTP/2`) as the messaging protocol both under the hood and for replication messaging,
-- It is used in a production-ready implementation (Apache Ozone),
+- It is used in a production-ready, high-throughput, data-intense implementation (Apache Ozone [@apache2022ozone]),
 - It is offered under a non-copyleft open-source license (Apache 2.0),
 - The project is relatively popular on GitHub[^github-stars],
 - The team continously works on the library,